vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Danasāgara 589-621.
 Māsopavāsavrata-This is the greatest among all vratas.
 This

 is a very ancient vrata.
 Inscriptions in Nāneghāt mention that queen Nāyanika (Nāganikā) in the 2nd century B. C. had performed it; vide ASWI. vol. V p.
 60. This is described by Agni ( 204.
 1–18), Gar. ( I. 122.1-7), Pad.
 VI.
 121. 15-54.
 Agni being the briefest is summarised here.
-The performer should have performed all Vaisnava vratas (such as dvādāśī), take the permission of his guru; considering his own strength should begin on 11th of Āśv. śu. and make a sankalpa to carry it on for 30 days; a forest hermit or a yati or a widow should enter upon it (but not a householder); he should offer worship to Visnu thrice in the day with flowers &c.; should sing bymns of praise of Visṇu and
+The performer should have performed all Vaisnava vratas (such as dvādāśī), take the permission of his guru; considering his own strength should begin on 11th of Āśv. śu. and make a sankalpa to carry it on for 30 days; a forest hermit or a yati or a widow should enter upon it (but not a householder); he should offer worship to Viṣṇu thrice in the day with flowers &c.; should sing bymns of praise of Viṣṇu and

 382